ImgBotApp/InternetNL/about/content_en.md

 Our access, hosting and email providers should take care of implementing modern internet standards and setting them correctly.
 Do the test results show any shortcomings?
 Then please send a message about this to your provider(s).
 If you use your own connection, webserver or mailserver, you have to take care of the correct settings yourself.

 ## 6. Why don’t you address the access, hosting and email providers directly?
 We do.
 Still it is important that internet users are aware themselves and send out signals to their provider(s) as well.
 This may come as a surprise, but in a modern country like the Netherlands we still use many standards that are outdated and lack reliability.
-Therefore please help us to improve the internet together, and demand moder internet standards.
+Therefore please help us to improve the internet together, and demand modern internet standards.

 ## 7. Who is behind Internet.nl?
 The website Internet.nl is an initiative of the Dutch **Internet Standards Platform**.
 In this platform the below partners from the internet community and the Dutch government collaborate.